hardikp18/NEWS_GPT/README.md

 ### Run with Docker

 1. [Set environment variables](#step-2-set-environment-variables)
-2. From the project root folder, open your terminal and run `docker compose up`.
+2. From the project root folder, open your terminal and run `docker compose up --build`.
 3. Navigate to `localhost:8501` on your browser when docker installion is successful.

 ### Prerequisites